-Homebuyers and investors generally have a specified budget for buying a home in Israel, however, they are strongly encouraged to assume that 10% of that amount will be expended on “closing costs” — the various fees and expenses incurred in a transaction dealing with real estate in Israel.
+Homebuyers and investors usually have a specified budget for buying a home in Israel, however, they are strongly encouraged to assume that 10% of that budget will be expended on “closing costs” — the various fees and expenses incurred in a transaction dealing with real estate in Israel.

 There are generally 12 additional items to consider when calculating the closing costs of buying a home in Israel:

 2) Legal fees – Real estate attorneys usually charge between 0.5-1.5% + VAT on the purchase price.
 If you are buying a new property in Israel from a developer (or ‘kablan’), it is not uncommon for you to have to pay the kablan’s legal fees as well.
-(As of 4/12/2014, the maximum the kablan’s lawyer may charge is either 5,000 NIS plus VAT or 0.5% of the purchase price of the property + VAT, whichever is lower.)
+(The maximum the kablan’s lawyer may charge is either 5,000 NIS plus VAT or 0.5% of the purchase price of the property + VAT, whichever is lower.)

-3) Agent’s commission – real estate agents in Israel usually charge the buyer 1.5-2% + VAT on the purchase price.
+3) Agent’s commission – real estate agents in Israel usually charge the buyer 1.5-2% + VAT of the purchase price.

 4) Inspection – in the case of a pre-owned property, it is advisable to have a professional engineer inspect the property prior to purchase.
 The fee, which depends on the size of the property and on whether the report is written or verbal, usually ranges between 2,000 and 4,000 NIS + VAT.